FooBarShebang/math_extra_lib/Documentation/Tests/TE005_poly_solver.md

 **Test goal:** Proper treatment of the improper x-grid definintion by the function generating Lagrange polynomial basis.

+**Expected result:** The respective function raises an exception compatible with ValueError if the passed sequence of real numbers contains less than 2 elements, or, at least, 2 elements are equal.

-**Expected result:** Try to call the concerned functions with the following argument:
+**Test steps:** Try to call the concerned functions with the following argument:

 * An empty sequence
 * A sequence containing only a single real number